Destructive behaviour in adult dogs

 Before attempting to resolve a behaviour problem, it is essential to understand the cause.
 Always investigate the possibility of a medical problem by visiting your veterinary surgeon.

 A variety of adult behaviour problems are associated with excessive chewing and other destructive behaviours:

 Storm or noise phobic dogs may direct destructive behaviour towards walls and flooring in an effort to hide or escape

-Dogs may chew and engage in other destructive activities as the result of inadequate impulse control associated with hyperactivity and excessive excitability
+Dogs may chew and engage in other destructive activities as the result of inadequate impulse control or frustration

 A common source of destructive behaviour in adult dogs is ineffective training and management of play and exploratory behaviour